Refinance personal loans: what you need to know

 - Longer timeframe: Alternatively, you could be finding the timeframe that you took out the loan for is too short and are looking for a new loan with a longer period to bring down your ongoing repayments.

-Finding the right loan for refinancing
+Finding the right refinance loan

 Whatever your refinance reason, the same rules apply to ensure you make switching worth it.
 Here are our top tips: